AbhiTheModder/understand-smali/DAY-02.md

    - registers are defined just after .method line
    * It does a simple work it tells the code that how many registers in the code are going to be used
    * Its alternative is _.locals_ which specifies the **non-parameters** in the code
-   * Now go and read <a href="https://github.com/JesusFreke/smali/wiki/Registers"> This wiki</a> two-three-four as many times until you not understand it if still cant able then message at <a href="https://t.me/ReverseEngineerin0">Telegram group</a> I'll see where you're facing the issue then I'll reply you and next day I'll mention that in wiki so other's not face same issue😀
+   * Now go and read <a href="https://github.com/JesusFreke/smali/wiki/Registers"> This wiki</a> two-three-four as many times until you not understand it if still cant able then message at <a href="https://t.me/ReverseEngineering0">Telegram group</a> I'll see where you're facing the issue then I'll reply you and next day I'll mention that in wiki so other's not face same issue😀
+   * As per users requests i started to explain it further from DAY 5 so have rad them too :)

-# Now I've told every basic thing, for further understanding you should consider reading the smali grammar table don't learn the table each time you modify the app for understanding read the table by every time reding you'll yourself don't worry so much take small steps you'll find table below😊😊
+**Now I've told every basic thing, for further understanding you should consider reading the smali grammar table don't learn the table each time you modify the app for understanding read the table by every time reding you'll yourself don't worry so much take small steps you'll find table below😊😊**
 [Smali - Table Of Java Opcode's.pdf](https://github.com/AbhiTheModder/understand-smali/files/8066835/Smali.-.Table.Of.Java.Opcode.s.pdf)

 **Now let's take a simple app to understand editing procedure**